bcbio/bcbio-nextgen/scripts/ansible/README.md

 - A security group allowing port 22 ssh access to the machines.
 - The name of a keypair to use for ssh access, where you have the private key stored locally.
 - A volume that will contain the run and bcbio installation.
+You can create this in the AWS console, in the Volumes tab.
 - Optionally, an IAM role that allows access to S3 resources.
 This makes it easier to push/pull data to the instance.